 Windows are an important part of the property.
 Just like the roof and doors in your home, they protect your property from the elements, which includes the cold.
 So, with that in mind it might be worth inspecting your windows to see if they are damaged or could benefit from being replaced.
-You can see all the costs of glazing when it comes to your windows on this website.
 Your windows should ideally be double or triple glazed and you should be filling in any gaps or cracking that occurs around the window frame.

 Insulate Your Home

 Insulating your home is the best way of locking the heat in for longer.
 Insulation comes in a variety of materials and in many forms depending on the state of your home and the access you have to your walls and roofing space.
 Insulation acts as another layer to stop the heat seeping out.
 Not only does it help with the heat but it will also help you cut down the amount of heating usage in your home.

 Keeping the heating on low, is going to be costly but it’s not as much when you’ve got it constantly on full blast.
 The most beneficial way of using heating is so that it just takes the chill off the room.
 It might be worth installing a device that links up to your heating, which you can control from an electronic device.
 This way you can see exactly what you are using and to help bring the level down to a more energy-efficient usage.

 Another way to utilise the free sunshine is to keep your blinds and curtains drawn during the day.
 In the peaks of winter, it’s good to keep them closed so that the warmth of the sun’s rays can be absorbed and maintained in the blinds or curtain’s material.
 You’ll notice a big difference with these drawn during the day, then having them open for the cold air to penetrate through.